 If you're looking for a comfortable setting with unique food, find your way to 29 South in Fernandina Beach.
 They bring the First Coast's laid-back ambiance together with a creative menu.
-Try unique mashups such as their lobster corn dog or shrimp and grits pizza.
+Try unique mashups such as their lobster corn dog or fried shrimp and grits.
 For dessert, sample their Chocolate Soufflé Disaster which comes with butter pecan ice cream.
 If you're looking to expand your cultural horizons, head to España Restaurant & Tapas.
 They combine the traditional cuisines of Spain and Portugal.
 Try one of their many tapas, or appetizers, or the Spanish paella.
 Located within The Ritz-Carlton, Salt brings fine dining to visitors and residents of Amelia Island.
 Enjoy their signature steak and eggs dish, which is a beef tenderloin served on a 250 million-year-old Himalayan salt block.
-For an Italian lunch or dinner, dine at Ciao Italian Bistro.
-Their homemade Italian cuisine and familial atmosphere makes any guest feel at home.
+For a New York style slice of pizza, Pi Infinite Combinations serves up 20-inch pies, the largest on Amelia Island.
 Timoti's Seafood Shak dishes up fish tacos, lobster rolls and more at this simple shack with an outdoor patio.
+There are also locations in Five Points and Nocatee.